Marseille weekend: things to see in 48 hours

 A weekend in Marseille: The Abbey of St Victor outside…

 We lost count of how many times we walked around the Panier neighborhood in Marseille.
-The first time was just by chance, as we were finding the way back to our hotel in La Joliette.
+The first time we stumbled upon it by chance, as we were finding the way back to our hotel in La Joliette.

 Get lost in the streets of Panier on your Marseille weekend getaway